apache/spark/TESTING.rst

 Most of the development in Breeze happens by iterating on sources and when you run your tests during development, you usually do not want to build packages and install them separately.
-Therefore by default when you enter Breeze airflow and all providers are available directly from sources rather than installed from packages.
+Therefore by default, when you enter Breeze airflow and all providers are available directly from sources rather than installed from packages.
 This is for example to test the "provider discovery" mechanism available that reads provider information from the package meta-data.